akruszewski/gibl/manuscript/chapter2.md

                   (my-foldr op i (cdr l))))))
 ```

-Finally, `foldl` is a bit more complex.
+`foldl` is a bit more complex.
 We will start by defining a procedure `iter` that has two cases:

 1. For empty list, we return the initial value
 1. Otherwise, we call `iter` again with the remainder of the list and changing the initial value to be combined with the current element